Pennsylvania Fly Fishing 3 min read

 Gear Recommendations

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Monocacy Creek.
+A 9-foot 4-wt fly rod with a floating line is perfect for fishing dry flies and small nymphs on the creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.

 Monocacy Creek Fishing Reports

-There aren’t an area fly shops (that I’m aware of) that publish Monocacy Creek fly fishing reports, but there are a couple of on-line reports from local anglers that provide some good info (links below).
+There aren’t any area fly shops (that I’m aware of) that publish Monocacy Creek fly fishing reports, but a couple of online reports from local anglers provide some good info (links below).

 Fishing Regulations